-Produced by multi-Grammy-winning Trina Shoemaker (Brandi Carlile, Sheryl Crow, Josh Ritter), Edge of Everywhere is the culmination of 120,000 miles of Greyhound journeys and the songs written about fellow travelers at the crossroads.
+Produced by multi-Grammy-winning Trina Shoemaker (Brandi Carlile, Sheryl Crow, Josh Ritter), the forthcoming Edge of Everywhere is the culmination of 120,000 miles of Greyhound journeys and the songs written about fellow travelers at the crossroads.

 Singer-songwriter Doug Levitt has traveled over 12 years and 120,000 Greyhound miles, writing songs, stories, and gathering images of fellow travelers struggling to get by.
 He has performed pieces of his Greyhound Diaries project at venues ranging from prisons, VAs and shelters, to The Kennedy Center, Woody Guthrie Center, and Southern Poverty Law Center.